Kurt-Hans Goedicke: London Symphony Orchestra

 In 1964, after working again briefly in Germany, Goedicke moved to London and joined the London Symphony Orchestra as principal timpanist.
 He worked with some of the best conductors in the world, including Leonard Bernstein, Sir Colin Davis, Andre Previn, Pierre Boulez, Claudio Abbado and Istavan Kertesz.
 His playing was described as "colourful and virtuosic" and his "unerring accuracy and sensitive interpretations" were praised.
 He was said to have acquired "more than 200 sets of playing sticks" throughout his career, and would select "from a large trayful" for each entry.

 In 1978 he visited Russia with the LSO, undertook a world tour with the orchestra in 1983, visited Oman in 1985, performed many times at festivals across Europe, and appeared frequently in the BBC television series 'Andre Previn's Music Night'.
 He performed with the LSO at the opening of the Barbican Centre in London in 1982, in the Mahler, Vienna and Twentieth Century series with Abbdo in 1985 and the Bernstein Festival in 1986, the Rostropvich Birthday Series in 1987 and 1997, and at the LSO's 75th birthday event at the Royal Festival Hall in London and the 90th at the Barbican Centre.
 He contributed to recordings of "everything from the complete symphonic output of Ralph Vaughan Williams to the often challenging film scores of John Williams."

-Goedecke was elected to the board of the LSO and was one of nine directors who were responsible for the orchestra's musical, financial and administrative concerns.
+Goedicke was elected to the board of the LSO and was one of nine directors who were responsible for the orchestra's musical, financial and administrative concerns.
 He was elected as the LSO's vice-chairman in 1977 and served in this post for six years until 1983.
 He supervised the orchestra's move to the Barbican Centre.
 His farewell concert with the orchestra in March 2000 included Stravinsky's 'Rite of Spring', in which he had performed many times in his career, and Bartok's 'Music for Strings'.